-FREE READ (AND LISTEN): “Raptor Boy” a YA story about a young man fighting neo-Nazi pagans in a northern Minnesota town, can be found at Cast of Wonders.
+FREE READ (AND LISTEN): “Raptor Boy” a YA story about a young man fighting neo-Nazi pagans in a northern Minnesota town.

 FREE LISTEN: My story “You Go Back,” about a demon set loose in P.T.
 Barnum’s American Museum, is up at The Gallery of Curiosities, a weird and wonderful fiction podcast.
 This story also appears in the anthology Strange Tales V, edited by Rosalie Parker.

-FREE READ: A flash fiction piece “Heard” appeared in Metaphorosis Magazine.
-“Heard” was inspired by the speculative articles and reports earlier this year about cloning baby mammoths.
+FREE READ: A flash fiction piece “Heard” appears in Metaphorosis Magazine.
+“Heard” was inspired by the speculative articles and reports about cloning baby mammoths.
 The story also appears in a Metaphorosis anthology, Metaphorosis: Best of 2016, available in paperback and e book.

 FREE READ: And, if you are a fan of the Oz books you might enjoy this free read over at The Nonbinary Review.
 The Love Magnet is a modern take on what might have happened to the Shaggy Man of Oz today, if he showed the wrong sort of person his famous magic talisman.